Lake Louise, Alberta, Canada

 - Statistics / Weather / Helpful Links

 Looking for Lake Louise cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Snuggled into Banff National Park, Lake Louise is a small lake in Alberta, Canada framed by the Rocky Mountains.
 The lake’s 200 acres may not seem impressive on paper, but the area’s rich outdoor offerings have lured visitors to the lake for many years.